Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 False positives (i.e., filament always detected) may occur due to:

-- Slight variations in optical sensor mounting height during assembly
+- Slight height inconsistency of the photoelectric sensor at the factory
+- Slight height inconsistency of the photoelectric sensor at the time of soldering
-- Inaccurate positioning or printing of the detection hole
+- Shape deviation at the time of printing of the detection aperture
 - Debris or dust blocking the optical path
-- Steel ball misalignment in the mechanical slider

 The steel ball version is designed to reduce the chance of this problem, but we have noticed that some users even with the steel ball version still encounter this situation.